rauc-lab/being/docs/concepts.rst

 For comfort, some types get instantiated implicitly when needed.
-For example, when creating a :class:`being.motors.blocks.CanMotor` block, by default a :class:`being.backend.CanBackend` instance gets created as well.
+For example, when creating a :class:`being.motors.blocks.CanMotor` block, by default a :class:`being.backends.CanBackend` instance gets created as well.
 Similarly every :class:`being.motion_player.MotionPlayer` block needs a :class:`being.clock.Clock` and a :class:`being.content.Content` instance.